dylan-jayatilaka/tonto/README.md

 ## 3. Go!

-By default, the tests use the `numdiff` program to check the difference between outputs.
+On Linux and Mac, the tests use the `numdiff` program to check the difference between outputs.
+On Windows, we use a custom `perl` script which is not as good.

 To run all tests, in the build directory type:
 ```